IBeArjen/integration-prototype/doc/top_level_packages.md

 ### `execution_control`

 This package groups all modules related to the control and monitoring of SDP.
-As such it is composed of a set of sub-packages, the majority of which are expected to be deployable as containerised services under control of a container orchestration framework such as Docker Swarm.
+It is composed of a set of sub-packages, the majority of which are expected to be deployable as containerised services under control of a container orchestration framework such as Docker Swarm.